Attorney’s Docket Number: 5481/1003PUS1

 Lin (see, fig. 2), in a similar device to Hung, teaches a second portion (e.g., left-side bonding wire 230 portion extending between the substrate 210) respectively bent (see, e.g., bent portion of bonding wire 230 that extends upward after the bend) to extend through a through hole (e.g., gap between substrate 210 through which the wire extends), and a second main portion (e.g., bonding wire 230 in contact with substrate 210) coupled to the second portion (e.g., left-side bonding wire 230 portion extending between the substrate 210) disposed on and contacting a substrate (e.g., left-side circuit substrate 210), wherein contacting ends (e.g., end portions of bonding wires) are disposed at a same vertical level.

-Accordingly, it would have been obvious to one of ordinary skill in the art at the time of filing the invention to include the mirrored/symmetric wire-substrate configuration of Lin onto the left-side trace protruding onto the chip within the through hole, in order to achieve the expected result of providing electrical connection between the chip and left-side board part.
+Accordingly, it would have been obvious to one of ordinary skill in the art at the time of filing the invention to include the mirrored/symmetric wire-substrate configuration of Lin onto the left-side trace protruding onto the chip within the through hole of Hung, in order to achieve the expected result of providing electrical connection between the chip and left-side board part.
 Note that the added portion’s contacting end would also contact the chip at the same height as the contacting end of the first portion, hence they share the same vertical level and are disposed on a same cross-sectional plane (e.g., the cross-sectional view of fig. 4 of Hung).

 In addition, it also would have been obvious to one of ordinary skill in the art to duplicate the first portion (protruding out of the right trace) and its bonding pad, to protrude out of the left trace, in order to provide electrical connection between the chip and the terminals/second board part, since it has been held that a mere duplication of working parts of a device involves only routine skill in the art.
 In re Harza 124 USPQ 378 (CCPA 1960).
 See also MPEP 2144.04.
-Note that this duplicated portion (hereinafter duplicated second portion) would also contact the chip at the same vertical level as the first portion with its contacting end, since the duplicated second portion has identical characteristics and is therefore making contact with the same chip surface as the firstportion.
+Note that this duplicated portion (hereinafter duplicated second portion) would also contact the chip at the same vertical level as the first portion with its contacting end, since the duplicated second portion has identical characteristics and is therefore making contact with the same chip surface as the first portion.
 Note that since the trace is duplicated exactly on the left-side, they would be equivalent on the same cross-sectional plane (e.g., the cross-sectional view of fig. 4 of Hung) in regards to vertical level.

 Regarding claim 14, Hung (see, e.g., fig. 4) shows the substrate (e.g., substrate 300 + paragraph 24 “The substrate 300 primarily comprises a substrate core 310” + figure 4 (note substrate core 310 includes first board part 314 and second board part 315) + paragraph 31 “As shown in FIG 4.
 And FIG. 6 again, the substrate 300 further comprises a solder resist 340 formed on the bottom surface 312 of the substrate core 310 to cover the first trace 320 + second trace 330…”) has a first surface (e.g., top surface of first board part 314) and a second surface (e.g., bottom surface of solder resist 340) opposite to the first surface (e.g., top surface of first board part 314), the electronic component (e.g., chip 10) is over the first surface (e.g., top surface of first board part 314) of the substrate (e.g., substrate 300), the patterned circuit layer (e.g., first trace 320 + second trace 330) is disposed adjacent to the second surface (e.g., bottom surface of solder resist 340) of the substrate (e.g., substrate 300).